Nonprofit Environmental Education Grants

 - Please think about who your target audiences are for your project: who you are trying to engage in specific behaviors or actions.
 Please include these in your application.

-- A request for a specific amount of money, which should also describe the total amount of money you think you will need to complete the project, and the other possible sources of money you will rely on if you are requesting a grant from us that is less than the total amount you need.
+- A request for a specific amount of money and how it will be used.
+Please also describe the total amount of money you think you will need to complete the project, and the other possible sources of money you will rely on if you are requesting a grant from us that is less than the total amount you need.
 (Your grant from us will not necessarily depend on your having raised all the rest of the money you will need.
-We do need to know that you have carefully thought through your needs and how you hope to meet them.)
+We do need to know that you have carefully thought through your needs and how you hope to meet them).

 In short, we need to know both what you hope to accomplish and that you have a good chance of following through.
 We are not insisting that you be a highly formal organization with detailed records, or that your documents be professionally prepared.
 We make grants to both new and long-established groups.
 We simply need to know that you have a well-thought out plan that fits with our funding objectives and abilities.